fishing/fishing.github.com/reels.md

    take experience and time to figure out.
 2. More setup.
 You need to tune various drags and knobs depending on your reel specifically for the lure at the end of your line.
 So if you change out your bait, you need to do a little tuning, and you need to know how to use the damn thing.
+3. Very rod dependent.
+The baitcaster cast has a lot to do with how stiff the rod is; this is far less true in spinning reels.

 You need patience to use a baitcaster effectively.
 At first, it will seem impossible to cast correctly, and if you don’t stop the spool after your bait / lure lands, the line keeps feeding out.

-One fallacy that people give is that you can't cast bait with a baitcaster (that it's for lures only).
-This turns out to be false.
-If you think about it logically there's not really a reason why you can't attach bait instead of a lure.

-One __true__ thing about baitcasters is that they excel with heavier weights.
+Remember: baitcasters is that they excel with heavier weights.
 Casting a light spoon or spinner?
-You'll probably have an easier time using a spinning reel unless you've taken a lot of time to get good at baitcasters.
+You'll probably have an easier time using a spinning reel unless you've taken a lot of time to get good at baitcasters, and you also have to have the perfect rod for it.
 Tuning baitcasters for light tackle is definitely one of the harder things; some people swear by baitcasters but new anglers should be aware that the easiest thing is to start with spinning reels.
+For certain types of quarry (e.g stocked lake trout) you're _far_ better off using a spinning setup.

+Baitcasters are often associated with bass fishing.

 ### Fly Reel